 Beth's obsession with books began with a distinct fantasy/sci-fi flavor, and she's happily never kicked the addiction.
 She is primarily interested in signing clients within those genres, YA, romantic suspense, and mystery.
 She loves seeing diverse characters (sexuality, gender, race, you name it!) and strong friendships across all genres.

-Beth currently lives in New Jersey with her husband and their cat.
+Beth currently lives in New Jersey with her cat Noodle.
 Outside of reading, her personal hobbies include drawing, cooking, gaming, and spending far too much time on the Internet.

-Her authors include Cheryl Hollon, Jennie Davenport, Lynn Balabanos, Nathan Brown, Heidi Bleackley, Olivia Dade, and Theo Nicole Lorenz.
+Her authors include Cheryl Hollon, Jennie Davenport, Lynn Balabanos, Nathan Brown, Heidi Bleackley, Theo Nicole Lorenz, and Marissa Doyle.

 Digital Content Manager